Thanh-Tung Le

 Efficient Multi-User Searchable Encrypted Database.

 A multi-server searchable encrypted system with multi-writer support.
 It hides all statistical information including search, result and volume patterns while achieving a minimal user overhead for keyword search and key rotation.
-My artifact has been awarded all three badges (available, functional, reproducible) in USENIX Security 2024.
+My artifact has been awarded all three badges (available, functional, reproducible) at USENIX Security 2024.

 Porla